MonteShaffer/rml-bomo/08-moses.md

 Liahona is the ultimate prize.
 The Easter Egg of Ready Player 1.
 We need Expedition Unknown style entertainment.

 What we need is process innovations.
 Can you develop a soil sample kit and analysis like DNA 23 and me?
 I order a kit, take a 1-10 meter soil sample, and process the results in days.
 Data is kaggled for anyone to use, the descriptive data is ready to go.
 Get old-timers out in the lakes collecting the data.
 Reduce the time/costs of the pollen detections, etc.  Or OCR old texts and potential translations in a crowd-source methodology.
 And so on...
+Lidar of large earth, lidar of small carvings in stone or wood.

+Is set.seed(NULL) the same thing as the foundations for a STARTREK like society?

 No one cares.